What is Vedic Mathematics? History, Benefits, Sutras

 A lot of people (kids and adults alike) in and outside of India are expressing more interest in learning Vedic Maths.
 However, very few people know and understand the true essence of Vedic Mathematics.

-What is a Meaning of Vedic Mathematics
+What is Vedic Mathematics?

 Vedic Mathematics is a collection of sutras or techniques that solves mathematical equations quickly and effectively.
-It is composed of 16 Sutras/Formulae, 13 sub-sutras/Sub Formae, which can be used to solve problems in calculus.
+It is composed of 16 Sutras/Formulae, 13 Sub-sutras/Sub Formae, which can be used to solve problems in calculus.

 History of Vedic Mathematics